DotBowder/container-dev-env/README.md

    - [Windows](https://docs.docker.com/docker-for-windows/install/)
    - [Linux (Ubuntu)](https://docs.docker.com/install/linux/docker-ce/ubuntu/)
 1. Clone the repository to your machine
+1. (On Linux) Launch `sh setup.sh` from the terminal & follow the on screen prompts.
+   - use 1234 as the database password for local development
-1. Run `sh dev-setup.sh` from the command line on Linux or `dev-setup.bat` from the command prompt on Windows for details about the  setup scripts
+1. (On Windows) Manually launch the `dev-setup.bat` from the command prompt and follow the on screen prompts.

 ## Environment Setup